 Make sure to touch base daily with your child’s teacher to ask how they’re doing and if there is anything you can do to help.
 Make sure that you stay connected during this first week to the needs of your child to as well as the daycare center.
 This is a transition time for you and your child.
 Make it’s the best you can and you’ll have a pleasant and lasting daycare center experience.

 Most parents find daycare centers are the easiest type of daycare to leave.
 Daycare centers are used to children enrolling and leaving as part of the business.
 If the teachers and administrators are be upset at the news, it means they really enjoy having your child there.
 Even though this might be the easiest of exits, it is always important to make sure that it is done gracefully.

 Make sure that you adhere to the amount of notice required in the enrollment agreement.
-This is usually two . . . → Continue Reading This Day Care Article: How to Leave a Daycare Center Gracefully
+This is usually two weeks for a daycare center.

 After you’ve hired your new nanny, gotten the terms of employment and work agreement squared away, and prepared your home for a live-in nanny, it’s time for her to start work.
 Giving her some time to get oriented is very important.
 Many bad experiences between nannies and employers could have been avoided if the nanny had been given a thorough orientation.
 Allow a half day to a full day for a live-out nanny and two days for a live-in nanny for orientation.
 The orientation should include: